Impurity effect as a probe for the pairing symmetry of graphene-based superconductors: summary

 \section{summary}

-In summary, we study theoretically the single impurity effect of graphene-based superconductors.
+In summary, we have studied theoretically the single impurity effect of graphene-based superconductors.
 Four different pairing symmetries, i.e., the $p+ip$-wave pairing, the $d+id$-wave pairing, the extended $s$-wave pairing and the $f$-wave pairing, are considered.
-When the chemical potential is small, the strong in-gap resonance states are revealed for the cases of the $p+ip$-wave pairing and $d+id$-wave pairing.
-As the chemical potential increases, the resonance states are suppressed.
-For the $f$-wave and the extended $s$-wave pairing symmetries, no in-gap resonance states are obtained for all of the parameters we considered.
-All of the features can be explained through analyzing the superconducting order parameter phase along the Fermi pockets.
+Robust in-gap resonance states are revealed for the $d+id$ pairing symmetry.
+For the cases of the $p+ip$-wave pairing, the in-gap resonsance states are sensitive to the doping level and they exist at the highly doped sample.
+For the $f$-wave and extended $s$-wave pairing symmetries, no in-gap resonance states are obtained for all of the parameters we considered.
+All of the features can be explained through analyzing order parameter along the Fermi pockets and the denominator of the $T$-matrix.
 We conclude that the impurity effect may provide useful information to resolve different pairing symmetries in graphene-based superconductors.

-{\it Note added}: As we almost complete our paper, we find one very recent paper discussing the impurity effect of the graphene-based superconductors~\cite{glad}.
-Their results are basically consistent with ours.